SilverMonkeyGmbH/v61_docs/Manual/Extensions/Database/index.rst

 ************************************************************************************
-SIMv61Database.SIMv61Database
+SIM.Tools.Database
 ************************************************************************************
-The SIMv61Database.SIMv61Database class is used easily handle database actions to MSSQL servers.
+The SIM.Tools.Database class is used easily handle database actions to MSSQL servers.

 Example with ConfigMgr: